Honolulu Medical Malpractice Lawyer

 In every malpractice case, certain criteria must be met before you have an actionable case.
 These include:

-- The existence of a care relationship.
+- The existence of a caring relationship.
 The initial step in establishing malpractice is showing that a doctor-patient relationship existed at the time the patient injury occurred.
 Only physicians or medical professionals actively engaged in the diagnosis or treatment of a patient may be liable for medical malpractice.

 - Medical negligence is provable.
 A poor experience does not give enough grounds on its own to justify a malpractice claim.
 For a claim to be established, it must be proven that the patient was harmed because of treatment that did not meet the standard of care.
 Therefore, if the care given was not within the standard of care, a malpractice suit may be possible.
 Generally, a medical standard of care must be established by an industry professional, and the plaintiff and his or her attorney must show how the doctor deviated from this standard.

 - Injury resulting from medical negligence.
 Those engaged in malpractice suits are often ill when visiting the doctor, so it must be established that actions on the part of the physician, and not his or her condition, caused the harm.
-This is often established by consulting with another physician to determine whether lack of proper medical care caused the injury in question causal factor in the injury.
+This is often established by consulting with another physician to determine whether the lack of proper medical care caused the injury in question causal factor in the injury.

 - Damages resulted from the injury.
 Even if all of the previous criteria are met, it must be established that the patient suffered actual damages and harm as the result of the doctor’s failure to meet the standard of care.
 This can often take the form of physical pain, loss of wages due to injury, emotional or mental pain, and resultant additional medical costs.